• Home

 Successful Campaign Examples

-An agency helped a rapidly growing NFT platform amplify awareness during a launch week by:
+A PR agency helped an NFT platform get attention during launch week by:

-• Aligning influencers and micro-media outlets with the brand narrative
+• Working with influencers and small media outlets that matched the brand

 Lessons from Failed or Underperforming Campaigns

-Case studies also expose recurring failure patterns that projects should avoid:
+Case studies also show common mistakes that projects should avoid:

 Key Metrics Observed in Case Studies

-• Message Accuracy: Minimal corrections and editorial adjustments
+• Message Accuracy: Few mistakes or corrections needed

 How to Use Case Studies in Decision-Making

-• Compare agency capabilities against internal resources or Crypto PR Agency vs In-House alternatives
+• Compare agencies to in-house teams or Crypto PR Agency vs In-House options

-Analyzing case studies in this structured way allows teams to make data-driven decisions rather than relying on marketing claims.
+Using case studies this way helps teams make smart decisions based on facts, not just sales claims.

 Conclusion